 And receive the 2020 Marine and Coastal Award for Victoria – in the Distinction in biodiversity and ecosystem conservation category for our program “Seals as Ecosystem Sentinels”

 Australian sea lions and Australian fur seals feed primarily off the ocean floor and have high levels of PFAS contamination (flame retardant chemicals) that may be affecting their health.
 Source, Taylor et al. 2021.

 Through collaborations and PhD candidates, we are investigating the level of potentially harmful toxicants that the seal pups have: it is possible that such chemicals and contaminants are affecting the birth and/or survival of the pups.
 To date in the Australian fur seal populations we have found diseases that cause abortion and high levels of persistent organic pollutants (POPS) and per- and poly-fluoroalkyl substances (PFAS, also known as flame retardants).
 Human-type bacteria resistant E.coli are also being detected, showing how broadly human waste travels in the marine ecosystem.

 Recently we have embarked on a research project to explore the marine soundscape for Australian fur seals at Seal Rocks.
 In this project we are testing whether higher levels of boat and jetski visitation in summer when the seal breeding season occurs is causing stress or disturbance to the seals.
-For more information check-out our Scientist in Residence.

 See our most recent research here:

 - Taylor S, Terkildsen M, Stevenson G, de Araujo J, Yu C, Yates A, McIntosh RR, Gray R (2021) Per and polyfluoroalkyl substances (PFAS) at high concentrations in neonatal Australian pinnipeds.
 Science of The Total Environment:147446